thealindsjo/Grupp-2/README.md

 Documentation for the movie API we have used: https://developer.themoviedb.org/reference/intro/getting-started.

-The developers in this project the following:
+The developers in this project are the following:

 Thea (team leader) - mainly HTML and CSS

 Mehdi - mainly JavaScript

 Sylvester - mainly Javascript

 Kimiya - mainly HTML and CSS

 Liibaan - mainly JavaScript